 Have you ever noticed how your job interview answers often seem misaligned with that stellar narrative that you crafted for your resume?
 Hiring managers rarely settle for the type of dull, dry, recitation of facts that most job seekers include in their resumes.
 They’re seeking a different kind of insight as they try to determine whether your experience, skills and talents can benefit their firm.

 Your goal, then, should be to ensure that your entire job application presentation helps them to obtain that insight.
 One way that you can do that is by using the STAR method when you’re writing your resume.

 What is the STAR Method?

-The STAR acronym stands for the words “Situation, Task, Action, Result.”
+The STAR acronym stands for the words “Situation, Task, Action, and Result.”
 The STAR technique has become a popular option for interviewers who want to find the most suitable job candidates.
-According to some experts, this style of interviewing provides hiring managers with a more accurate measure of future performance.
+According to some experts, this style of interview questions provides hiring managers with a more accurate measure of future performance.
 The STAR method is considered a behavioral interview technique and offers interviewers a flexible way to gather the information they need.

 4 components of STAR in interviews:

 During interviews, the interviewer will ask you to describe a challenging situation that you have encountered in the past.

 The interviewer will want to know what goal you were trying to achieve to overcome that challenge.

 Here, the interviewer wants to learn about the steps you took to meet that goal, and why.